rng-guy/NFSMWBartender/README.txt

       07: Improved clarity of README by replacing most references with nouns

    10.00: Assigned correct spawn table to first cop spawn in Career milestone / bounty pursuits
-      01: Improved readability of README by simplifying language and phrasing throughout
+      01: Improved readability of README by overhauling language and phrasing throughout